 Dogs can inflict significant injuries on their victims.
 According to data from the Centers for Disease Control and Prevention (CDC), we can see that around 800,000 people seek medical attention each year because of a dog bite in the United States.
 Statistics show us that nearly 2,400 people are bitten by dogs each day in this country, and 50% of all dog bite injury victims are children.

-Injuries caused by these incidents vary widely, and the team at Solomon, Sherman & Gabay regularly helps clients who have sustained the following:
+Injuries caused by these incidents vary widely, and the premises liability attorney in Philadelphia at Solomon, Sherman & Gabay regularly helps clients who have sustained the following:

 There are various aspects of Pennsylvania’s dog bite laws that victims need to be aware of.
 The Commonwealth does operate under a form of “strict liability” in these cases.
 If a dog attacks somebody in Philadelphia, then the dog’s owner will have to pay the victim’s medical costs, regardless of whether or not the dog had ever shown a propensity to be aggressive or been anybody before.
 When the strict liability dog bylaw is applied in Philadelphia, the dog owner will only have to pay the medical costs of the victim.
 The owner will not be responsible for any other damages, including lost income or payment suffering damages.

 If the dog owner’s negligence contributed to the dog bite incident, then the victim may be able to file a lawsuit against the dog owner in order to recover more than just medical expenses.
 In order to recover additional types of compensation, including the lost wages and pain and suffering damages mentioned above, there are certain rules about what it takes to win the case.
 In general, the victim of the incident needs to prove that the dog owner: